 The fund manager must have the answers to all such questions.
 Thus, based on the reasons for starting a mutual fund, we can divide it into the following types:

-- Tax-Saving Funds: These are generally known as Equity Linked Savings Scheme (ELSS).
+Tax-Saving Funds: These are generally known as Equity Linked Savings Scheme (ELSS).
 It provides a dual advantage of wealth generation along with tax saving benefit to the investor.
-It is a favourable investment option for salaried employees and income taxpayers.
+It is a desirable investment option for salaried employees and income taxpayers.

 Based on Structure

-- Open-ended Funds: These are the regular mutual funds like SIP where the investors are free to enter the market, regular trading of funds can be done, and the investors can even exit the market whenever they want to.
+Open-ended Funds: These are the regular mutual funds like SIP where the investors are free to enter the market, regular trading of funds can be done.
+The investors can even exit the market whenever they want to.
 The net asset value (NAV) of funds keep on changing constantly, and these AMCs can also stop absorbing new investors at their convenience.

 Based on Risk